 Can you pay us now instead of paying us later?
 If you've never done a pay forward to Naturist Legacy before, can you help us by making one now?
 If you've already done a pay forward, can you help us by topping it up to these maximums?
 Hitting these reasonable targets would greatly assist both the pace and the quality of our park's development.
 Not only that, it would also free you from ever having to write another cheque for membership or lot fees for the next five years.
 It would all be taken care of!
 Paid in advance.
 Paid in full.

 You've seen ample evidence by now, we hope, that your board of directors can get the job done for you if it has the funds necessary to do the work required.
 This lack of funds is, in fact, the only major thing holding us back now.
 We need your help to close our fundraising shortfall and complete the good work that we've all started together.

 Whether you pay us now or pay us later, it will pretty much cost you the same in the end.
 It will help Naturist Legacy Park and your fellow nudists enormously if you can pay us now.
 We hope that you'll consider doing just that!

 Thank you so much!

 John [Kundert], President

 PS: Please don't forget that we also gratefully accept donations from members.
 They're worth twice as much as pay forwards to us because we don't have to credit them back!

-SOURCE: This article is from the public non-members edition of the February 1, 2012 Naturist Legacy News Update.
-It was written by me.
+SOURCE: This article is from the non-members edition of the February 1, 2012 Naturist Legacy News Update.
+I am the author.
 Check out the 2012 Photo Galleries to see what was accomplished during this ambitious year of construction and development at Naturist Legacy Park.